Auxilor/auxilor.github.io/docs/ecopets/how-to-make-a-custom-pet.md

 **level-xp-requirements:** The XP requirements for each level

-**xp-gain-methods:** The way the booster can be levelled.
+**xp-gain-methods:** The way the pet can be levelled.
 Each ID is a trigger - triggers give values such as damage dealt (with attack triggers), distance moved (with the move trigger), et cetera.
 Other triggers with no obvious value give an output of 1.

 **level-placeholders:** Custom placeholders for messages / lore